MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 <td>

-  This property adds the full screen expand/collapse functionality, which allows you to expand and use the editor in full screen mode. <br></br>
+  This property adds the full screen expand/collapse functionality, which allows you to expand and use the editor in full-screen mode. <br></br>

   Depends on showAsTabControl set to true.